Prostate cancer reirradiation

 The MRIdian MR linac is an advanced radiotherapy machine that delivers MRI-guided SABR.
 This smart radiation technology combines high-resolution magnetic resonance imaging (MRI) techniques with extremely precise radiotherapy beams that can treat tumours more accurately than conventional radiotherapy.

-GenesisCare is an expert provider of SABR treatments and we have invested in the UK’s first MRIdian to offer our patients access to this latest, world-class treatment here in the UK.
+GenesisCare is an expert provider of SABR treatments and we have invested in the UK’s first MRIdian MR linacs at our centres in Oxford and Cromwell Hospital in London to offer our patients access to this latest, world-class treatment.
 We are proud to be the first UK healthcare provider to offer reirradiation for locally recurrent prostate cancer.

 Enquire about localised prostate cancer reirradiation